 If you prefer to use Latisse in the morning, wait for the solution to dry completely before using any mascara, eye shadow or other cosmetics.
 Applying these products before Latisse has dried can prevent the medication from being fully absorbed by your skin, making it less effective.

 Latisse is a safe, effective medication that’s been thoroughly tested and approved by the FDA.
 The majority of people who use it experience an increase in eyelash length and thickness with no serious side effects.

 However, like other prescription medications, Latisse can occasionally cause side effects.
 Most of these side effects are mild and only affect a small percentage of people who use Latisse.
 The most common side effects include:

-If you have persistent eye issues, such as uveitis or conjunctivitis, your doctor may recommend against using Latisse.
-If you use any medications for ocular hypertension and/or glaucoma, it’s important that you tell your doctor about these before discussing Latisse.
+If you have persistent eye issues, such as uveitis or conjunctivitis, your healthcare provider may recommend against using Latisse.
+If you use any medications for ocular hypertension and/or glaucoma, it’s important that you tell your healthcare provider about these before discussing Latisse.